 - Next Lesson – Local Government

-Pupils to explain democracy, parliamentary and presidential government.
+2. describe the following – democracy, parliamentary and presidential government.